-Nogales, Sonora Pretreatment Program
+Nogales, Sonora Pretreatment Programs

 Nogales Wash is the main drainage conveyance for the Ambos Nogales watershed.
 During periods of heavy rain, surface runoff may introduce sand, oil and grease, and/or garbage into the wastewater infrastructure of Nogales, Sonora.
 The obstructions cause sanitary-sewer overflows (SSOs) that may create sewage problems in Nogales Wash, which flows northward into Arizona.

-Friends of the Santa Cruz River - River Watch Volunteer Monitoring Support
+Santa Cruz River Monitoring

 ADEQ regularly monitors the quality of surface waters in Arizona.
 This is done in order to meet federal Clean Water Act requirements to develop a Water Quality Inventory Report for Congress every two years.
 Given funding shortages, ADEQ frequently relies on data collection activities of volunteer monitoring organizations.
-One such organization is the river watch monitoring group based in Rio Rico, Arizona, Friends of the Santa Cruz River (FOSCR).
+One such organization has been the river watch monitoring group based in Rio Rico, Arizona, Friends of the Santa Cruz River (FOSCR).
 This group regularly monitors six sites located along the Santa Cruz River and Nogales Wash near Arizona's border with Sonora.

 Technical Assistance to Sonoran Wastewater Utilities